craigcabrey/k8s-unifi-controller/README.md

-# unifi-operator
+# k8s-unifi-controller

-A simple operator to keep port forwarding rules to up date.
+A simple controller to keep port forwarding rules to up date.

 ## Prerequisites